On two – thirds of all hacked sites, Backdoors were found, SEO spam on half.

 E-Commerce & Outdated Plugins

 But while WordPress accounted for 90 percent of all hacked sites, most of them were running up to date versions.
-Sucuri said that an outdated version was run by only 36 percent of the hacked WordPress sites investigated by the company.
+Sucuri said that an outdated version was run by only 36 percent of the wordpress malware redirect hack investigated by the company.

-On the other hand, when found to be hacked, CMSs like PrestaShop, OpenCart, Joomla, and Magento were running on an outdated version almost always.
+On the other hand, when found to be hacked, CMSs like PrestaShop, OpenCart, Joomla (Joomla infected with malware fix it now), and Magento were running on an outdated version almost always.
 “This trend in outdated versions supports the idea that e-commerce sites are known to slow down on updates in order to avoid breaking functionality and losing money,” said Sucuri.

 “Attackers are highly interested in targeting e-commerce websites with valuable customer data (i.e., credit card and user information) and it is imperative that these website owners update their software to ensure that their websites have the latest security enhancements and vulnerability patches.”
 Yet, despite some sites running outdated CMS versions, “the leading cause of component vulnerability infections”.